How To Get Rid Of Bed Bugs – 5 Quick Removal Methods

 Summary: How to get rid of bed bugs?
 Treating bed bugs involves a number of important steps, starting with proper identification!
 Finding out what works before attempting any treatments is also critical and there are a number of home remedies for bed bugs that you can use at minimal cost, such as steam and Silica.
 Lastly, this article will guide you through the prevention process to ensure that they stay away for good!

 Bed bugs are a fairly large problem and are a common sight in many parts of the world!
 If you have dealt with your own bed bug infestation, you would probably agree that they are rather difficult to get rid them effectively, even with the help from exterminators and your public health officers.
 In addition to finding them in your sheets and under your pillows, you may find them in your bags or even in your clothing, which can often be rather embarrassing.
 Bed bugs are also annoying and since they can pose a potentially serious health risk, it’s very important to learn how to get rid of bed bugs as quickly as possible.
-In this article we will explore effective methods that are proven to kill them in your home in the shortest time possible.
-It’s important to follow each step closely if you want to protect yourself, your family and even your pets from these little bugs that take up residence in your living areas.
-I hope you enjoy this series of how to articles, published by The Bug Squad.
-Remember to leave your comment below if you have a question that is not covered and I will try my best to get back to you within a couple hours with you answer.
-Lets get started!

-Do You Have Bed Bugs? – How To Check For A Bed Bug Infestation
+Do You Have Bed Bugs? – How to Check for a Bed Bug Infestation

-Firstly, you need to use your basic observation skills!
-This will be covered in more detail in this article.
-Look in your bed, under your sheets, on your curtains, under furniture, behind picture frames and even in cracks and electrical plugs in your walls.
-See the bed bug picture in this post for a close up view of this pest.
-Secondly, you need to check for any bite marks on your body.
-They are usually red in appearance but some people do not react as badly as others.
-For additional information, visit this article about bed bug bites.
 Thirdly, check your bed for any dark marks as this is often a tell-tale sign that you have bed bugs.
 I hope you haven’t just finished eaten before reading this because this is fairly gross.
 These marks are often the after effects of their shed skin, blood and excrement.
 Make sure that you chuck your linen in the washing machine if you find this!
-You may even need to use a product to get rid of bed bugs if you have a bad infestation.

 2. If you are infested, it’s possible to have over a couple million bed bugs in your home within a year!
 It would only take a week for 380 000 of these pests to suck a human completely dry!
 Imagine the amount of pest control that would be needed in a situation like that!